Aldo-2077/Training-Received/README.md

     ## Password and Access Attacks
     **Overview**

     Password attacks are the most reliable mechanism for attackers to bypass defenses and gain access to your organization's assets.
-In this course section we investigated the complex attacks that exploit password and multi-factor authentication weaknesses using the access gained to access other network targets.
+In this course section we investigated the complex attacks that exploit password and multi-factor authentication weaknesses using the access gained to access other network targets.<br><br>

     **Hands-on Exercises**